The Scientific Research Committee (SRC) consists of up to 15 researchers/clinicians in the fields of respiratory and cardiovascular health.

 Dr Liz Simpson of Ulster University was allocated £116,453 to examine e-cigarette use within NI.
 This two-stage study employs the theory of Planned Behaviour (theory-driven research) and will provide a better understanding of the personal and social factors influencing e-cigarette use.

-Professor Tara Moore from Ulster University aims to develop a simple new test to enable opticians to predict the risk of heart disease.
+Professor Tara McMullan from Ulster University aims to develop a simple new test to enable opticians to predict the risk of heart disease.
 It would involve examining tiny blood vessels at the front of the eye.
 The project was awarded £51,247.

 Dr Bettina Schock of QUB was allocated £68,500 to analyse samples from airway cells in children with and without asthma to test the effectiveness of drugs, potentially leading to new treatments.